Last updated 2014

 in the Escort Passport 9500ci at 0.24 second.

-We can live with the slow response.
+I can live with the slow response.
 But not with the auto-mute strategy.
 The typical delay before most radar detectors

 automatically chop full-volume audible alerts is around five seconds.
 On the K40 Calibre it's 60 seconds.